 - 1 large garlic clove, minced

-- 150g risotto rice (such as Arborio or Carnaroli)
+- 150g risotto rice (Arborio or Carnaroli)

 - 125ml white wine (optional)